Edit Blog Post

 The seemingly endless tidal flats of the Manitoba coastline.
 The tides have an 18 ft range twice a day and because of the flatness it can go out several miles.

-at Latitude 58-46-42N and longitude 93-53-24W, after her rudder broke during an 80 mph gale.
-Badly holed , lying on a boulder strewn beach with her machinery space flooded and her rudder torn off, she was abandoned and settled as a constructive total loss by her insurers...
+pre-fab (plywood) panels for the Canadian Department of Transport.
+She was soon driven aground off Bird Cove, 10 miles east of Churchill, at the location N58º46'42" by W093º53'24", after her rudder broke during an 80 mph gale.
+Badly holed, lying on a boulder strewn beach with her machinery space flooded and her rudder torn off, she was abandoned and settled as a constructive total loss by her insurers...
+The Name of the Ship.

-In 1952 she underwent another sale and this time the name was 'Lawrence Cliffe Hall' which can still be seen at the stern of the ship.
-In 1955 in was sold and it name became 'Federal Explorer', then in 1960
+In 1952 she underwent another sale and this time the name was 'Lawrence Cliffe Hall

 Dave and Theresa.